-When working as a legal professional, one of the most important skills in your repertoire is the ability to write well.
+When working as a legal professional, whether you're in the realm of Lawyer jobs, Legal Secretary jobs, or Paralegal jobs, requires you to posses the important skill of legal writing within your repertoire.
 This month, ILSPA have provided us with some top tips, strategies and techniques that may help you to be a better legal writer.

 Here are five key ways to improve your legal writing skills.